carbon-design-system/design-language-website/README.md

 # IBM Design Language website

-This is the [IBM Design Language website](http://www.ibm.com/design/language) which is built using the [gatsby-theme-carbon](https://gatsby-theme-carbon.now.sh/) with GatsbyJS.
+This is website for [IBM Design Language website](http://www.ibm.com/design/language) which is built using the [gatsby-theme-carbon](https://gatsby-theme-carbon.now.sh/) with GatsbyJS.

 ## 📂 Structure